-At cellular level pathological role of homocysteine seems to be associated with an alteration of endothelial cells, which play an important role in haemostasis.
-Endothelial cells are very sensitive even to a mild increase of Hcy concentration.
+At cellular level pathological role of homocysteine seems to be associated with an alteration of endothelial cells, which play an important role in hemostasis.
+Endothelial cells are very sensitive even to a mild increase of Hcys concentration.
 This sensitivity may be explained by the fact, that human endothelial cells do not express active form of cystathionine β -synthase and consequently can not initiate homocysteine catabolism through transsulfuration pathway (Jacobsen 1998).
-Elevated level of Hcy may modulate functions of the vascular endothelium, changing the character of its surface from anticoagulant to procoagulant (Jacobsen 1998).
-Endothelial anticoagulant pathway is based on heparin-like glycosaminogycan-antithrombin III interaction.
-Results of Rodgers et al. (1986) showed that after incubation of endothelium with Hcy activity of coagulation factor V increases.
-Coagulation factor V in Hcy-modified endothelium is cleaved in fragments different than those obtained after factor V cleavage by thrombin or coagulation factor Xa (Rodgers et al. 1986).
+Elevated level of Hcys may modulate functions of the vascular endothelium, changing the character of its surface from anticoagulant to procoagulant (Jacobsen 1998).
+Endothelial anticoagulant pathway is based on heparin-like glycosaminogycan-antithrombin Ш interaction.
+Rodgers et al. (1986) showed that after incubation of endothelium with Heys the activity of coagulation factor V increases.
+Coagulation factor V in Hcys-modified endothelium is cleaved in fragments different than those obtained after factor V cleavage by thrombin or coagulation factor Xa (Rodgers et al. 1986).
 Moreover, in hyperhomocysteinemia the prothrombotic tendency may be related to impaired inactivation of S-homocysteinylated coagulation factor Va by activated protein C (Undas et al. 2001).
-However, Hcy and its thiolactone have no effect on factor V activation by thrombin.
-It was showed that factor V incubated with [35 S]homocysteine (10-450 μM) incorporated label within 5 min, which was found only in those fragments that contained free sulfhydryl groups: the light chain (Cys-1960, Cys-2113), the B region (Cys-1085), and the 26/28-kDa (residues 507-709) activated protein C cleavage products of the heavy chain (Cys-539, Cys-585).
-On the other hand, Lentz et al. (2002) suggest that activation of protein C by thrombin and inactivation of factor Va by activated protein C are not impaired during moderate hyperhomocysteinemia in vivo in monkeys.
-Another studies showed the effect of Hcy on activity of thrombomodulin, which is involved in blood clotting.
+However, Hcys and its thiolactone have no effect on factor V activation by thrombin.
+It was showed that factor V incubated with [35S]homocysteine (10-450 μM) incorporated label within 5 min, which was found only in those fragments that contained free sulfhydryl groups: the light chain (Cys-1960, Cys-2113), the B region (Cys-1085), and the 26/28-kDa (residues 507-709) activated protein C cleavage products of the heavy chain (Cys-539, Cys-585).
+On the other hand, Lentz et al. (2002) suggested that activation of protein C by thrombin and inactivation of factor Va by activated protein C are not impaired during moderate hyperhomocysteinemia in vivo in monkeys.
+Another studies showed the effect of Heys on activity of thrombomodulin, which is involved in blood clotting.

-It has been demonstrated that not only Hcy, but also HTL may modulate properties and functions of endothelial cells.
-Results of Raposo et al. (2004) indicate that both compounds - Hcy and its thiolactone inhibit activity of lysyl oxidase (an enzyme involved in extracellular matrix maturation) in vascular endothelial cells.
-Report of Jakubowski (2000) showed that in endothelial cells protein N-homocysteinylation exists, and this process depends on the concentration of Hcy.
-Modification of endothelial cells proteins may cause different pathophysiological consequences, such as modulation of haemostasis system, which may contribute to cardiovascular diseases.
+It has been demonstrated that not only Hcvs, but also HTL may modulate properties and functions of endothelial cells.
+Raposo et al. (2004) indicated that both compounds - Heys and its thiolactone inhibit the activity of lysyl oxidase (an enzyme involved in extracellular matrix maturation) in vascular endothelial cells.
+Jakubowski (2000) showed that N-homocysteinylation exists in endothelial cell proteins, and this process depends on the concentration of Hcys.
+Modification of endothelial cell proteins may cause pathophysiological consequences, such as modulation of hemostasis system, which may contribute cardiovascular diseases.